DavideOnorio/5-Squared/5_Squared/README.md

 - benchmark and asset returns share the same time index
 3. Centralize assumptions
 Assumptions such as lookback window, top companies to consider for the portfolio, maximum weight in the portfolio, penalty on beta, whether returns are annualized, should all be explicited in GetWeights().
+4. Backtest period
+The backtest period should be starting in 2022.

 ## Outputs
 Depending on the modules enabled, the project can generate: